red-hat-storage/ocs-training/README.md

 In [ocp4ocs4](https://red-hat-storage.github.io/ocs-training/ocs.html) you will find the new workshop that leverages the OCS 4 operator.

-In [ocp4rook](ocp4rook/ocs4.adoc) you will find the prior workshop which uses upstream Rook v1.0 to provision a Ceph-based storage backend.
-(Deprecated)

 ## Workloads

 These folders contain OCP Workloads that explain how to leverage OCS 4 with common applications.
 It is expected that the Core [ocp4ocs4](ocp4ocs4/ocs4.adoc) training has been finished before any of the below labs are started.
 The first 3 Workloads are important for using OCS 4 to back OCP 4 infrastructure Registry, Metrics, and Logging.